waikato-datamining/applied-deep-learning/docs/image_classification/wai.tfimageclass.md

 dataset, which consists of 102 different categories (~ species) of flowers.
 More precisely, we will download the dataset with the flowers already split into categories from which will use a subset to speed up the training process.

-Download the dataset from the following URL and extract it:
+Download the dataset from the following URL into the *data* directory and extract it:

 [https://datasets.cms.waikato.ac.nz/ufdl/data/102flowers/102flowers-subdir.zip](https://datasets.cms.waikato.ac.nz/ufdl/data/102flowers/102flowers-subdir.zip)